Samsung Left Millions Vulnerable To Hackers Because It Forgot To Renew a Domain

 Re: (Score:2)

-Zero risk if done right (Score:2)
+Zero risk if done right (Score:3)

 It doesn't matter who controls or hijacks your domain because DNS is not an authoritative source of information.
 You go through numerous unsigned caches before you get queries through.